 From their first litter we kept two, Pix and Charlot...

-In her day, Pix had 23 puppies, and Charlot was a proud dad a few times himself with other people's dogs.
+In her day, the late Pix had 23 puppies, and Charlot, who's still with us, was a proud dad a few times himself with other people's dogs.
 One of his pups we got as a stud fee, the wonderful black Bijou (Classay Beaujolais), a bright penny indeed, and six days later here at home, Pixel's glorious white daughter, Georgia (aka Leeward's Buckwheat) was born.

 Now in their prime, Beeje and Georgia are inseparable buds, might as well be littermates.

 To enrich our genepool, inspired by Geoff's dad's dream of creating the perfect poodle, one that wins in the ring and the field, we imported from a Wisconsin breeder, Luna, and we bred her to Charlot - what a match.

 Luna had three litters, a litter of nine, and two singletons.
 Her last puppy we call the Great White Hope, Leeward's Ninja.
 Has there ever been a more gorgeous, biddable boy?